Quarterly Estimated Tax Penalty: What You Actually Owe If You Skip

 Despite what it's called, the IRS underpayment "penalty" is closer to interest.
 It's calculated as a daily interest charge (annualized at the federal short-term rate + 3 percentage points) on however much you underpaid each quarter, for the days you were late.

-Skipping a $5,000 quarterly payment for a full year costs about $400 in penalty.
+Skipping a $5,000 quarterly payment for a full year costs about $325 in penalty at current rates.
 Annoying, but not catastrophic.

 The three safe harbor rules — how to skip without owing a penalty